Free places to go with kids this February half-term

 Turf Maze, Saffron Walden

 The Saffron Walden Turf Maze is the largest example of its type in the world and is one of only eight surviving turf labyrinths in England.
-It’s publicly owned so it’s free to explore.
+It’s publicly owned, so it’s free to explore.
 There are also three other mazes in Saffron Walden to enjoy, including the Victorian yew hedge maze in Bridge End Garden, the Jubilee Garden Bandstand Labyrinth, and the Swan Meadow Maze.